 Now at the M&A Courtyard is New York-based architect Edmund Ming-Yip Kwong’s newest installation, Project S’More: small is more.
-Constructed around ideas of how architecture facilitates community, Kwong‘s work challenges the waste and individual heroism of contemporary starchitect driven architecture with a largely volunteer built structure that celebrates social connectivity and responsibility through its materials, production, and program.
+Constructed around ideas of how architecture facilitates community, Kwong‘s work challenges the waste and individual heroism of contemporary starchitect driven architecture with a largely volunteer built structure.
+The piece celebrates social connectivity and responsibility through its materials, production, and program.

 Project S’More challenges the utility of the non-functional decorative skins that are prevalent in contemporary parametric architecture with a stunning yet economical confederacy of form and function.
-This eco-friendly, lightweight, convolute framing strategy is composed of 175 uniquely curved pressure-laminated plywood panels which garner structural integrity through their sinuous contours.
-The dynamic 14′ tall hexagonal mesh houses a central urban campfire a ring of salvaged tree trunk seats, creating a venue for intimate conversation and storytelling.
+This eco-friendly, lightweight, convoluted framing strategy is composed of 175 uniquely curved pressure-laminated plywood panels that garner structural integrity through their sinuous contours.
+The dynamic 14′ tall hexagonal mesh houses a central urban campfire` ring of salvaged tree trunk seats, creating a venue for intimate conversation and storytelling.

 The assembly of the structure worked in concert with the interactive storytelling series Campfire Sessions, curated by Gordon Henderson.
 With an opening ceremony taking place within a base structure, storytellers from a variety of backgrounds gathered around the fire to cultivate community through sharing ideas and illuminate the overlap between two age-old traditions – building stores and crafting buildings.
 Construction progressed alongside the series culminating with a completion party.